 - Monitor for symptoms of COVID-19 including fever, stuffy nose, sore throat, cough, fatigue, headache, etc.

 - Do not go to class, work or social activities.

 - Do a home COVID-19 test if you have one.
 If you do not, please contact student health services.

 - If you develop symptoms and feel you need medical attention, contact student health services.
 If it is after hours or the Student Health Center is not open, please seek care through Community Memorial Hospital Urgent Care or Emergency Department.

 - Please do not go to Urgent Care or the Emergency Department just to get a test.

 - If you do not have any test kits in your room, please consider reaching out to the local pharmacy proactively.
-Your insurance should cover the cost of four at-home rapid antigen tests per month.
 You can visit the local pharmacy in person or consider calling them to see if you can have those tests delivered to the Student Health Center, so you can pick up the tests here.

-- If you do test positive - please begin isolation in place (no classes, no work, no social events- wear a mask when out of your room except to shower and shave or brush teeth and get grab and go food) and follow these protocols.
+- If you do test positive - please begin isolation in place (no classes, no work, no social events- wear a mask when out of your room except to shower, shave, brush teeth, get grab and go food or when sleeping ) and follow these protocols.